Dave-team/Knowledge-base/Reading.md

 - Read more books around the same concept to get a good grip of the material
 - When reading, don't get stuck on what you don't understand.
 Make a note of it and continue.
 It likely doesn't matter and you can always come back to it
 - If you read to learn, realize that reading a book will take a lot of time.
 Reading a book is not meant to be done quickly if the book is worth anything.
 Most books are just not worth it so they can be read quickly.
+- Read whenever you have a bit of spare time - the pages will add up eventually
+-